TarekDib03/ExploratoryDataAnalysisCoursera/README.md

 maacs file for second week lectures
 ===============================

-This repository just contains this file, and the maacs dataset needed in the second week lectures;)
+This repository contains in addition to the codes for Project 1 the maacs dataset needed in the second week lectures

 ***
 To load the maacs dataset, just save it in your working directory